BrandonGatewood/ChatPlusPlus-backend/README.md

 This project was built independently as a way to:

-- Explore backend integration with large language models using API keys
+- Explore backend integration with large language models (currently Groq)
 - Understand and replicate core chat application mechanics, inspired by ChatGPT
 - Build a fully real-time API leveraging FastAPI and WebSockets
 - Implement clean authentication flows with well-structured, maintainable code